Polygence blog / Research Opportunities and Ideas

 10. Reflecting On Personal Growth

 As you participate in writing competitions, you may explore new topics and perspectives.
-This growth as a writer and thinker is something you can discuss in your application essays.
+This growth as a young writer and thinker is something you can discuss in your application essays.

 A proven college admissions edge

-Polygence alumni had a 92% admissions rate to R1 universities in 2023.
-Polygence provides high schoolers a personalized, flexible research experience proven to boost your admission odds.
+Polygence alumni had a 89% admission rate to R1 universities in 2024.
+Polygence provides high schoolers with a personalized, flexible research experience proven to boost their admission odds.
 Get matched to a mentor now!"